MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/rehost-ims-raincode-imsql-content.md

 ### Database object migration

 - The original IMS DB database description (DBD) is extracted and transferred from Mainframe.
 IMSql uses the DBD information to produce SQL scripts for generating a target database and tables in Azure SQL.
-- Each segment in an IMS DBD is translated as a table in Azure.
+- Each segment in an IMS DBD is translated as a table on Azure.
 - The tables consist of a key field, search fields, and the complete IMS segment data as it's represented in EBCDIC.
 - The IMS segment tree structure is retained with the primary and foreign key relationship in Azure SQL tables.

 ### Initial data load

-- The data from IMS DB is extracted using a mainframe job and commonly available download utilities like DFSRRC00 and DFSURGL0.
+- The data from IMS DB is extracted via a mainframe job and commonly available download utilities like DFSRRC00 and DFSURGL0.
 - You can transfer the extracted binary files to Azure by using Azure Data Factory connectors like FTP and SFTP and a Java-based solution that runs on Unix Subsystem Services (USS).
 - IMSql has a built-in load utility for completing the initial data loads.
 This tool uses the SQL Server bulk copy program (bcp) utility.
 It ensures bcp execution and the required referential integrity between the tables to match the expected hierarchical structure.
 - This migration addresses a one-time data load from IMS DB, not co-existence and associated data synchronization.